openmobilehub/android-omh-storage/packages/plugin-googledrive-non-gms/README.md

 ---

+## Usage

+### Escape Hatch

+This plugin does not provides an escape hatch to access the native Google Drive Android SDK, as it uses REST API instead.
+If needed, you can use credentials from OmhAuthClient to authorise your own REST API client.

+---

 For further instructions, please refer to the [Google Drive (GMS) documentation](https://github.com/openmobilehub/android-omh-storage/blob/main/packages/plugin-googledrive-gms/README.md), as it shares a similar setup and behavior.

 ## License